Flundrahn/manim-fourier-project/README.md

 1. Install Python 3.7 or higher
 2. Install Chocolatey package manager
-3. In an elevated PowerShell window, run `choco install manimce`
+3. In an elevated PowerShell terminal, run `choco install manimce`
-4. In an elevated PowerShell window, run `choco install manim-latex` for ability to render LaTeX
+4. In an elevated PowerShell terminal, run `choco install manim-latex` for ability to render LaTeX

 ## Usage